ReachableCEO/StartupStarterPackage/src/ProductPlan/Words-of-Wisdom-Release-Notes.md

 ### Release Number

-This is the external release number (the one that customers see).
+This is the external release number (./the one that customers see.md).

 ### Release Date